brettfazio/OpenSesame/README.md

 Jordan Carlton, Brett Fazio, Danny Parsons, and Juleeyah Wright

 ## Vision Statement
+OpenSesame is an application marketed towards students, staff, and maintenance personnel to report & publicly display property damages across UCF’s campus.
+Features of the application include, but are not limited to, priority elevation of frequently reported issues, a user-driven, live updating map of potential property issues, and a listing of all reported issues for UCF maintenance personnel to manage accordingly.

-This project is marketed towards students and staff who would like to publicly report campus property damages to maintenance workers.
-Students also reporting the same task can prioritize that task.
-Our product is a property management software that leads to students displaying work orders on a top-down geographical map accessible to anyone on campus.
-Unlike the leading products, our product focuses on reporting maintenance issues like property damage, undersupplied restrooms and offers students a convenient method to report campus property issues.
+OpenSesame is a property management application that enables students to self-report issues that may require work orders, and display them on a top-down geographical map, accessible from anywhere on campus via a mobile app.
+Separating it from leading products, our app focuses on user-driven reports to maintain up-to-date reports on property damage, undersupplied restrooms, as well as giving students an easy and convenient method to report issues on campus property.

 - For... people on the main campus of UCF.
 - Who/That... use the physical facilities and services on campus.